Epistemological Problems of Testimony

 Although the Vulnerability Problem has been most provocatively pressed about science, the constraint of reputation is particularly forceful in it.
 Additionally, there are the related constraints of replication, publicity, and peer review (Shatz 2004).
 Consequently, despite the intense competitive nature of science, major defections are unusual.
 One overview concludes

 No reliable data exist on the incidence of scientific misconduct, but it is likely that the serious form of it—fabrication and falsification of data—is rare.
 (Kevles 1996, 109; however, see Judson 2004 and Freeman 2010)

 - 4. Impersonal knowledge of our informants.

-- Our informants (us) depend for their beliefs mainly upon reliable sources such as perception, memory, reasoning, and testimony.
-Standard moral development, upbringing and education aims to instill fundamental values, honesty and concern for others, in particular.
+- For their beliefs, informants mainly depend upon reliable sources such as perception, memory, reasoning, and testimony.
+Standard moral development, upbringing, and education aim to instill fundamental values, honesty and concern for others, in particular.
 These values are easily learned because of the obvious advantage and mutual benefit of receiving accurate information.
 We learn of types of speakers who will be more or less trustworthy, depending on circumstances, as well as topics on which strangers are likely to be more or less competent.